Polychlorinated biphenyl: Massachusetts

 Pittsfield, in western Massachusetts, was home to the General Electric (GE) transformer, capacitor, and electrical generating equipment divisions.
 The electrical generating division built and repaired equipment that was used to power the electrical utility grid throughout the nation.
 PCB-contaminated oil routinely migrated from GE's 254 acre industrial plant located in the very center of the city to the surrounding groundwater, nearby Silver Lake, and to the Housatonic River, which flows through Massachusetts, Connecticut, and down to Long Island Sound.
 PCB-containing solid material was widely used as fill, including oxbows of the Housatonic River.
-Fish and waterfowl who live in and around the river contain significant levels of PCBs and are not safe to eat.
+Fish and waterfowl which live in and around the river contain significant levels of PCBs and are not safe to eat.
 EPA designated the Pittsfield plant and several miles of the river as a Superfund site in 1997, and ordered GE to remediate the site.
 EPA and GE began a cleanup of the area in 1999.

 New Bedford Harbor, which is a listed Superfund site, contained some of the highest sediment concentrations of PCBs in the marine environment.
 Cleanup of the area began in 1994 and is mostly complete as of 2020.

-Investigations into historic waste dumping in the Bliss Corner neighborhood have revealed the existence of PCBs, among other hazardous materials, buried into soil and waste material.
+Investigations into historic waste dumping in the Bliss Corner neighborhood have revealed the existence of PCBs, among other hazardous materials, buried in soil and waste material.